This post may contain affiliate links. Please read my disclosure policy.

 Nobody knows for sure where the first meatball was made.
 The oldest written recipes come from the Ancient Romans who made meatballs out of Peacock and rabbit among other meats.

 Nearly every culture has its own version of the meatball.
-In Spanish they’re called Albondigas, the Dutch have bitterballen and Greek keftedes, to name a few.
+In Spanish they’re called Albondigas, the Dutch have bitterballen and Greek soutzoukakia, to name a few.

-Meatballs were created to dress up tougher and cheaper cuts of meat, the meatball was a true peasant’s dish that also was a good way to use up stale bread.
-Oh, how far it’s come!
+Meatballs were created to dress up tougher and cheaper cuts of meat.
+The meatball was a true peasant’s dish, but was also a good way to use up stale bread.
+Oh, how far they’ve come!